-Find a good seaside restaurant and have lunch → Watch out for dolphins → Re-tie up with the same driver and ask him to show you the remaining places of Mattancherry.
+Find a good seaside restaurant and have lunch → Watch out for dolphins → Re-tie up with the same driver and ask him to show you the remaining places in Mattancherry.

 Quit the auto around the main town → Observe the drill of Chinese fishing nets.

-Head back to your hotel → Have dinner and sleep to check out next morning.
+Head back to your hotel → Have dinner and sleep to check out the next morning.